Hendrixer/fullstack-v2-instructions/lessons/04-routes-and-pages/B-root-layouts.md

+## Root Layouts

 Both of our layouts use a glass pane UI component that we have yet to make.
-Let's create that in the components dir.
+Let's create that in the `components` directory.

 ```tsx
 import clsx from "clsx";